-Wim Wenders' indie drama, which won the Palme d'Or, follows a mysterious vagabond (played by Harry Dean Stanton) who's found dissociated in the desert.
+Wim Wenders's indie drama, which won the Palme d'Or, follows a mysterious vagabond (played by Harry Dean Stanton) who's found dissociated in the desert.

 His estranged brother agrees to pick him up from Texas and soon ends up driving him to find his long-missing wife.

-Stills of the sparse Texan outback are woven throughout Wenders' slow-burning drama, which relies on visuals more than heavy dialogue.
+Stills of the sparse Texan outback are woven throughout Wenders's slow-burning drama, which relies on visuals more than heavy dialogue.